baydinvladislav/xmas-hack-2023/eda.md

 LIMIT 1;
 ```

-## Average signal strength for each hour of each router
+## Average signal strength for each hour of each router - after
 ```
 SELECT
     router_id,